erasmus-without-paper/ewp-specs-api-mobility-update/README.md

 number of child elements of the `<timeline>` element.
 "Current" means "before this new change is made".

-This parameter is required in order to verify that the requester is aware of the current state of the mobility (to prevent race conditions, i.e. when a new history entry is appended by the sending HEI and the receiving HEI at the same time).
+This parameter is required in order to prevent [edit conflicts] (https://en.wikipedia.org/wiki/Edit_conflict).
+Before proceeding with the update, the server is REQUIRED to verify if the requester is in possession of the current version of the Outgoing Mobility object.

 ### `entries_to_append` (required)